codedcontent/codedcontent/README.md

 # Hey 👋 I'm Ogechukwu Mephors!

-I'm a Software Developer and Data Scientist with a passion for combining a lot of things I know to see what unicorn monstrosity I can create.
+I'm a Fullstack Developer and Data Scientist with a passion for combining a lot of things I know - to see what unicorn monstrosity I can create.
 I enjoy building open-source tools to help make things easier for you.
+What's the one problem you wish solved?
+Let's use tech to solve that!

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=codedcontent&show_icons=true&theme=radical)